NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/PROJECTS.md

         * **Exdir:** See issue [629](https://github.com/NeurodataWithoutBorders/pynwb/issues/629)
         * **Zarr:** See issue [230](https://github.com/NeurodataWithoutBorders/pynwb/issues/230)
         * **Nix**: Nix is another neural data standard, and it would be useful to be able convert back and forth between NWB:N and Nix.
+    * **Visualization and documentation tools:**
-    * **Data visualization in Jupyter notebook widgets**: This would be a fun little project where you could take specific neurodata_types and create data visualizations.
+       * **NWB:N Jupyter notebook widgets**: This would be a fun project where you could take specific neurodata_types and create data visualizations.
 Bonus points if they are interactive Jupyter widgets.
 Ideal candidates: `pynwb.misc.Units` table, `pynwb.misc.AnnotationSeries`.
 See also https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets
+       * **Documentation Utils**: Improve organization and visualizations of the documentation utils used to generate Sphinx docs and figures from the YAML schema files.
+See also https://github.com/NeurodataWithoutBorders/nwb-docutils
-    * **Support for regular ontology**: See previous work [here](https://github.com/NeurodataWithoutBorders/nwb-schema/issues/1)
+    * **Support for regular ontology**: See previous work [here](https://github.com/NeurodataWithoutBorders/nwb-schema/issues/1).
+There is also ongoing work in this space by LBNL and AIBS.
+If you are interested in this please contact <oruebel@lbl.gov> .
     * **Add support for other data analysis/visualization/management packages**
         * **Add [ONE](https://ibllib.readthedocs.io/en/latest/04_reference.html#open-neurophysiology-environment) API**
         * **DataJoint support**